Patagonia and the Pacific Northwest: Conservation and Ecology of Temperate Rainforests

 Olympia

-(Estimated expenses for students themselves to cover airfare, food, entrance fees, passport expenses, and study abroad insurance)
+(Estimated expenses for students themselves to cover airfare, food, entrance fees, and passport expenses)

-(Fee covers four weeks lodging, most meals, and facility fee.)
+(Fee covers three weeks lodging, most meals, facility fee, and study abroad insurance.)

 Administrative Fee: $400 (Nonrefundable deposit to cover administrative costs of running study abroad)